CognitiveScale/cortex-certifai-examples/models/patient_readmission/README.md

 ## Perform one-time precalculation needed to support fast explanations

-We will now run the scan in `precalulate` mode.
+We will now run the scan in `precalculate` mode.
 This derives an exemplar clustering of the training set (which should be a large sample - in this example it is over 100K rows).
 It then calculates full counterfactuals for the exemplars and saves both the clustering and counterfactual information along with some other metadata in a cache directory associated with the use-case (in the reports folder).
-This saved data is not human-readable and is intended soley to be used by the fast-explanations step of a subsequent Certifai invokation.
+This saved data is not human-readable and is intended solely to be used by the fast-explanations step of a subsequent Certifai invokation.

 *Note*: This step is computationally expensive, and may take several hours to complete.
 However, it need be performed only once for a given use-case and model, after